 Reflection, discussion, meetings and interactions all need time.
 So do efforts to reach mutual understanding or compromise between those representing differing interests and organisations.

 If the necessary time is not granted, the procedures tend to favour the established interests, who generally want to avoid being challenged in any case - quite apart from the fact that without sufficient time it is impossible to strengthen social integration.
 So the amount of time allowed for each stage of the process should be arranged with these considerations in mind.
 If only 14 days are allowed for the collection of what is in any case usually too large a number of signatures, then organisations which are not already established and well-organised are scarcely able to make successful use of the direct-democratic instruments designed primarily for them.
 It would be much more helpful to allow a collection period for signatures of between at least six months and a year.

 The same applies to the time allowances and procedures granted to the administration, the organised interests and their associations, the political parties and parliament.
 Citizens' initiatives in California bypass parliament completely, whereas in Switzerland, once the required number of signatures has been handed in, a very diverse and extensive process of consultation and negotiation begins.
 If the system is to produce a high quality of discussion, with a genuine attempt to reach an understanding of each other's different positions, then it is vital not to hold the referendum vote too soon, perhaps only six months after the signatures have been handed in.
 The institutions should be allowed a minimum of a year, perhaps even 18 months.

-This has nothing to do with stalling or dragging one's heels, it is an effort to take those who launch initiatives seriously and to increase the reasonableness of the system and its procedures as well as the chances of finding an acceptable compromise.
+This has nothing to do with stalling or dragging one's heels; it is an attempt to take those who launch initiatives seriously and to increase the reasonableness of the system and its procedures as well as the chances of finding an acceptable compromise.
 Direct democracy is much more than a "fast food", opinion-poll pseudo-democracy based on knee-jerk, emotional reactions to the concerns of the moment.
 What people are prepared to accept and be bound by has to be worked out democratically every time anew for each new issue.

 Improving and guaranteeing the quality of direct democracy is not an end in itself.
-Only well-motivated and self-confident citizens, who have had a positive experience of politics at local, regional and national levels, will have the courage and confidence to demand elements of direct-democracy where they are most needed - in relation to the European constitution.
-It is not only that Europe is in need of more democracy.
-Democracy itself is today in need of being firmly rooted at the transnational level.
+Only well-motivated and self-confident citizens, who have had a positive experience of politics at local, regional and national levels, will have the courage and confidence to demand elements of direct-democracy where they are most needed - in relation to the ongoing process of globalization.